hyde/facelift/docs/typo.md

+80% of design is typography.
+A font can drastically change the overall tone of the site.
+For good or bad.

-80% of design is typography, rest is spacing and images Tight patterns on frameworks will kill creativity.
+The rest is spacing and illustration
+Tight patterns on frameworks will kill creativity.

 Only the content element should is applied for typography rules Other parts are highly customized and should not be affected.